2017 - Present | Hustle | NEW YORK, NY to Oakland, CA

-I'm presently a principal designer and man, what a great role.
-I get to inspire and push our design team to be as creative, current and awesome as possible.
-I think a lot about ways to better collaborate across offices, provide meaningful feedback to each other, and elevate our work to the rest of the company and beyond as thought leaders in the community.
-I do those things while leading the design of client projects on a spectrum from high level strategic work (think branding, campaign development, or responsive site designs) to nitty-gritty execution (think social media and email marketing, to the kitchen sink of design requests).
+I graduated to principal designer and man, what a great role.
+I got to inspire and push our design team to be as creative, current and awesome as possible.
+I thoguht a lot about ways to better collaborate across offices, provide meaningful feedback to each other, and elevate our work to the rest of the company and beyond as thought leaders in the community.
+I did those things while leading the design of client projects on a spectrum from high level strategic work (think branding, campaign development, or responsive site designs) to nitty-gritty execution (think social media and email marketing, to the kitchen sink of design requests).

 Clients: Monterey Bay Aquarium, Playworks, Fair Trade USA, Google for Entrepreneurs, re:Work, airbnb, Hillel International, Kaiser Permanente, ATKearney, UK Labour Party

 I was ready to work on projects that were more personally fulfilling than banking apps and commercial websites, so I joined up at Blue State Digital — home of the Obama campaigns and other incredible work for progressive causes.
 I led and oversaw the design of many responsive websites, social media and email campaigns, and a handful of internal initiatives — along with managing a small team of designers.
 I was heading up our design work with various Google accounts and so after about a year at BSD New York, I decided to move from New York to San Francisco to pioneer our newest office in the Bay Area.

 Clients: Trevor Project, Sierra Club, XPRIZE Foundation, Shatterproof, Google, Google.org, Google Fiber, Greater London Authority, Tate Museum

 2011 - 2013 | RoundarchIsobar | NEW YORK, NY

 Senior Visual Designer